AI

 Synthesizing contradictory evidence.
 Claude.
 When sources disagree (e.g., "is fiber actually good for diverticulitis?" or "does the Pomodoro technique work?"), Claude is the most willing to surface the disagreement rather than pick a side prematurely.

 One pattern that might surprise people: no single tool dominates.
 I run the same prompt through two agents for high-stakes work.
-The cost is $40/month for two subscriptions, and the benefit is noticeably better output than any single tool produces alone.
+The cost is about $40/month for two subscriptions, and the benefit is noticeably better output than any single tool produces alone.
 Chat search and deep research are starting to feel less like competing products and more like a stack you compose.

 The Missing Piece: Turning Research Reports Into Usable Knowledge